Khirbet Zagag

 The stone was the base of the oil press.
 With its weight the stone held down the bottom of a screw, which was turned around to press down a beam.
 The beam then pushed down over the olives, thus extracting their oil.
 This was one of the methods used in ancient times for oil production on a small scale.

 The base of the apse of the chapel is located near the oil press room.
 The photo below shows the semicircular design of the apse, with an eastwards orientation.
 The floor was covered by colorful mosaics, but they were left covered in order to protect the floor until future seasons.
 A hole, which was found in the center of the floor of the apse, was probably where the table of the altar once stood.
-The church was dated to the end of the Byzantine period (6th-7th C).
+The church was dated to the end of the Byzantine period (6th-7th century).

 There are wild flowers on the hill during the short spring time.
 The photo below is of a poppy flower, which radiates its vivid red color.